Current as of Feb. 23, 2021

 - Warranted due to extreme hardship

-Here’s what the restrictions may mean for you, and what steps you can take if you are currently preparing for, or currently in the process of, a PCS:
+Here’s what the restrictions may mean for you and what steps you can take if you are currently preparing for, or are currently in the process of, a permanent change of station:

-- You are just about to PCS: Contact your chain of command right away.
+- You are just about to PCS: Contact your chain of command.